barkirsh/ex4_adv_prog/README.md

 to deal with this, after every "write", we added "read" and after every "read" we added "write". in that way, the protocol will not merge a few messeges together because there is a read action in between.

+##notice:
+when one of the vectors numbers contains e - We require that there be the power after the e specifically - whether negative or positive. we dont eccept e1 for example. check if the distance is one of the distances check if the k is a positive number

+- notice:
+if the k is bigger then the number of lines in the file - the knn will be calculate on the whole file.
+In our distance calculations we use precision of 17 since the first assignment The part of given user input of the distance type, we accept any way of writing a distance that we know to calculate.
+For example: MAN -> man, MAN, Man, mAn and so on...